simplecloudapp/player-droplet/README.md

 | `RABBITMQ_USERNAME` | The username to use when connecting to RabbitMQ. | `user` |
 | `RABBITMQ_PASSWORD` | The password to use when connecting to RabbitMQ. | `bitnami` |

-To use the API, you'll need to install the Player-Droplet plugin on your platform.
+To use the API, you'll need to install the v plugin on your platform.
 The plugin uses the following environment variables:

 | Variable Name | Description | Default Value |
 |---------------|-------------|---------------|